 We've all heard the phrase 'organized chaos', but what about the phrase 'organized system'?

-At the beginning of this year we have noticed the Federal Aviation Association (FAA) has stepped up the amount of inspections being done for the Drug and Alcohol Testing Program.
+At the beginning of this year we noticed the Federal Aviation Association (FAA) stepped up the amount of inspections being done for the Drug and Alcohol Testing Program.
 In addition, they're requiring more documentation than ever before.
-(Coming soon - a blog on the newly updated inspection items).
 Many air carriers have been caught off guard by their lack of knowledge of necessary documents they need to provide during these inspections and are scrambling to compile them before the inspection takes place.
+(Click here to read our blog on the FAA Inspection Items).

 In a time of need, misplaced records can be the same thing as never having them to begin with.
 This leads to fines, stress, and/or extra time spent on redoing previous documentation efforts.